Integrated Postsecondary Education Data System (IPEDS) - Federal

 A wide range of characteristics of each campus, including identification information, educational offerings, organization, admissions requirements and services, student charges, and athletic conference membership.

-IPEDS has created a brochure to define student groups and identity how each is collected, types of aid, differences in data by calendar years, and FA key term definitions - click here.
+IPEDS has created a brochure to define Student Financial Aid Survey student groups, types of aid, and basic FA term definitions - click here.

 Beginning in 2014, IPEDS started gathering library collection data.
 These reports include information on library collections, library expenditures, and library services for libraries at degree-granting postsecondary institutions.